Simple Website Engine

 Why this is not a PHP Composer package

 The SWSE is within only one file and it's not intended to build complex projects.
-If you want something robust - use Laravel, Symfony, or other full-featured frameworks.
+For something robust - use Laravel, Symfony, or other full-featured frameworks.
 The SWSE is meant to be simple and easy to use without the need of Composer or other package managers.